velask9/javascript-react-1/Assignments.md

 When you are finished create a PR called `Ex.
 3: Tweet Storm`.

 # Ex.
-4: Tweet Like Counter
+4: Like Counter
 Callback arrow functions are used to send data from a child component and back to the parent component.

 The [Type 9](https://gitlab.com/mburolla/javascript-react-starter/-/blob/main/src/comps/Type9.js) component shows how a child component can callback to a parent component.